Hallowoods/High-precision-Fidelity-Estimation-with-Common-Randomized-measurements/README.md

 Efficient fidelity estimation of multiqubit quantum states is crucial to quantum information processing.
 However, existing protocols require order $1/\epsilon^2$ different circuits to estimate the infidelity $\epsilon$ to multiplicative precision, posing a major bottleneck for high-precision fidelity estimation.
 Here, we prove that Clifford-based common randomized measurement (CRM) shadow estimation achieves a quadratic reduction to $1/\epsilon$ circuits.
 This follows from tight variance bounds for arbitrary observables under Clifford CRM, controlled by the deviation between the true state and a chosen prior.
 Under dominant noise models---including depolarizing and Pauli noise---the circuit cost collapses to a constant, independent of both $\epsilon$ and the qubit number, and a single circuit often suffices for intermediate and large systems.
 We further show that experimentally simpler Clifford measurements outperform $4$-design measurements in many practical scenarios, while both offer exponential advantages over Pauli measurements.

-## Repositories Introduction
+## Repository Introduction
 The codes in this project are primarily designed to:
 * Compute various quantum state fidelities, cross characteristic functions, and twisted cross characteristic functions and other relevant quantities discussed in the paper https://arxiv.org/pdf/2511.22509.
 * Simulate the numerical values of these quantities under different noise models.
 * Evaluate and compare the variance and circuit cost of different estimation protocols.

 ## Notice
 These source codes are only responsible for generating the data in the paper, and therefore need further reasonable selections to obtain the figures in the paper.
+However, the current version of the paper on arXiv needs further update.
+This repository is responsible for the updated version, not the previous one.

 ## Requirements